 - Provide an understanding of why Parkinson's disease is now considered more than simply a disorder of movement

 - Demonstrate that the most debilitating aspects of PD, in every study of quality of life around the world, are problems such as depression and fatigue

 - Discuss how fatigue, despite being one of the most important problems in PD, has attracted little research interest and is therefore still poorly understood

 - Address the reality that while sleep problems affect 90 percent of with Parkinson’s, it can only sometimes be treated

-Before arriving in Rhode Island in 1982, Dr. Friedman received his medical degree from Columbia University in New York and performed his neurology residency at Columbia’s Neurological Institute.
-He obtained his B.A. in mathematics at the University of Chicago and his M.A. in mathematics at Washington University.
-He also served in the Peace Corps as a math teacher in Ghana.
+Dr. Friedman received his medical degree from Columbia University Medical Center and performed his neurology residency at Columbia’s Neurological Institute.
+He obtained his bachelor of arts in mathematics at the University of Chicago and his master’s in mathematics at Washington University.